JonKing93/Paleo-DA-Hackathon--October-2022/source/kalmanFilter/code5.rst

     The prior may either be provided via an ``ensemble`` object or as a data matrix.
 If using a matrix, each row should be an element of the state vector, and each column should be an ensemble member.

 **Y**
     The proxy observations should be a data matrix.
 Each row holds a particular proxy record and each column holds the values for an assimilation time step.
-You can a NaN value when a proxy record does not have values for a particular time step.
+You can use a NaN value when a proxy record does not have values for a particular time step.

 **Ye**
     The proxy estimates should be a matrix with one row per proxy record, and one column per ensemble member.